-Note: If the web server tier of MyID is hosting other applications that do not support SSL/TLS, it may not be possible to enforce SSL/TLS for the entire web server, and you may need to set it for each virtual directory.
+Note: If the MyID web server is hosting other applications that do not support SSL/TLS, it may not be possible to enforce SSL/TLS for the entire web server, and you may need to set it for each virtual directory.

-a) In IIS manager, select the level to require SSL

-You are recommended to set this at the website level (so that it applies to the entire website).

-b) Select SSL Settings.
+- In IIS manager, select the level to require SSL You are recommended to set this at the website level (so that it applies to the entire website). - b) Select SSL Settings.